Moya/Moya/README.md

 This is nearing a 1.0 release, though it works now.
 We're using it in [Artsy's new auction app](https://github.com/Artsy/eidolon).

-Currently, we support Xcode 6.2.
+Currently, we support Xcode 6.3.2 and Swift 1.2.

 Installation
 ------------